 You got a cheap flight to your dream destination, then – disaster!
 The flight is delayed or cancelled.
-First thing to do is know your rights which are spelled out for you in the Department of Transportation Guide to Passenger Rights.
-Then, try one or more of the following to get on the next flight: Make contact with the airline; use your miles; use social media; do a little online research; be flexible; be nice; and use the right bag.
+First thing is to know your rights which are spelled out in the Department of Transportation Guide to Passenger Rights.
+Hang on to all your paperwork including boarding passes and that itinerary the airline emailed you, then try one or more of the following to get on the next flight: Make contact with the airline; use your miles; use social media; do a little online research; be flexible; be nice; and use the right bag.

 Let’s go through these one by one:

 1. Get in line, get on the phone: If you’re at the airport, get in line to talk to an airline representative and if it’s a long line, get on the phone to the airline, too.
 Increase your odds of talking to someone who can help.
 Don’t have your airline’s app on your phone?
 Download it now.

 2. Miles members: Most airline miles programs include a special hotline number for elite members; if you’re one of them, now is the time to use it.
 If you’re not a member, join your airline’s miles program now; it’s free and it may move you ahead of a non-member in airline pecking order for who gets on the next available flight.

 3. Go on Twitter: A lot of airlines pay close attention to social media; tweet your predicament to the airline and seek assistance.
 If you’re not on Twitter or Facebook join now, and follow your airline.

 4. Do some quick, online research: Find the next flight out and tell the airline rep about it; it may save time.
 Also, look at flights on competing airlines; sometimes (though not always) airlines book customers on rival carriers at no extra cost.
 If not, and you absolutely must get to your destination as quickly as possible, it might be worth paying extra to fly another airline.